WICG/turtledove/FLEDGE_Key_Value_Server_API.md

               },
               "ids": {
                 "description": "Array of [compression group id, partition id] to uniquely identify a partition.
+                                The metadata value is applied to all partitions with a matching ID.
                                 If `ids` is not present, apply the value to all partitions.
                                 Duplicate partition-level metadata specification for
                                 a single partition will result in an error.", "type": "array",
                 "items": {
-                  "type": "array",
+                  "description": "Id comprised of [compression group id, partition id] to uniquely identify a partition.", "type": "array",
                   "items": {
                     "type": "integer"